pzptz/favtube/README.md

 ## Running

-My project uses the YouTube API, which functions on a specific Client ID and API key tied to my Google account.
-(This shouldn't be an issue, but just in case!)
-There also seems to be a quota of how many YouTube API requests (from using the YouTube search bar), so the YouTube API may return 403 error after an excessive number of searches.
+My project uses the YouTube API, which functions on a specific Client ID and API key tied to each Google account.
+Please replace the placeholder Client ID and API key values in `public/js/app.js` when you run the app locally.
+Note: there seems to be a quota of how many YouTube API requests (from using the YouTube search bar), so the YouTube API may return 403 error after an excessive number of searches.

 ## Features